philc/vimium/README.md

 1.36 (2012-07-07)

-- 'b' brings up a bookmark-only Vomnibar.
+- `b` brings up a bookmark-only Vomnibar.
 - Better support for some bookmarklets.

 1.35 (2012-07-05)